rarroyo23/axios-mobile-exercise/README.md

 - The `section label` of the story.
 - The `primary_image` of the story.
 - The `published date` of the story.
 - The `body text` of the story.
 Note we store our body text as [DraftJS](https://draftjs.org).
-At a minium, return the body as text, and for a bonus, parse out the DraftJS to return the HTML.
+At a minimum, return the body as text, and for a bonus, parse out the DraftJS to render the body text with HTML markup.
 Bonus:
 - Link out to Axios.com from the story view.
 - Link back to the listicle view from the full story view.